anushacs-dell/ZOO-Project/docs/keycloak.rst

    :width: 600px
    :align: center

-All the URLs in this webapp-zooproject creation should be your local IP address, and make sure to keep the validate URLs input as /*.
+All the URLs in this webapp-zooproject creation should be your local IP address, and make sure to keep the validate redirect URLs input as /*

 .. image:: _static/webapp-urls.png
    :alt: webapp-zooproject URLs Setup